Togo: Official and widely spoken languages

 Diversity of Indigenous Languages in Togo

 The linguistic landscape of this West African nation is a tapestry of diverse tongues.
-With over 40 languages spoken, the country is a hub of cultural richness4.
+With over 40 languages spoken, the country is a hub of cultural richness.
 Each language reflects the heritage of its community, creating a vibrant mosaic of communication.

 Major National Languages: Éwé and Kabiye